theachoem/portfolio-jekyll/_timelines/2023-01-01-bookmebus.md

 end: Present
 ---

-Begin leading a small innovative team to build a responsive, scalable & maintainable platform (BookMe+)
+I started leading a small, innovative team to build a responsive, scalable, and maintainable platform (BookMe+).